Running for local office

-- Not be disqualified under the Local Government Act or any other enactment from being nominated for, being elected to or holding office, or be otherwise disqualified by law
+- Not be disqualified under the Local Government Act or any other enactment from voting in an election in British Columbia or from being nominated for, being elected to or holding office, or be otherwise disqualified by law

 A person is ineligible to run for office in a general local election or by-election if they:

 - Have been convicted of and sentenced for an indictable offence and are in custody

 - Have been found guilty of an election offence, such as intimidation or vote-buying, and are prohibited from holding office